 Am Johal 1:46

-I'm going to ask you about some of your specific films, going back, but maybe I'll start with what got you motivated and involved in in filmmaking?
-What was your sort of entry point into the world of making films.
+I'm going to ask you about some of your specific films, but maybe I'll start with, what got you motivated and involved in filmmaking?
+What was your, sort of, entry point into the world of making films?

 Andrea Luka Zimmerman 2:00

 Originally, or many years ago, I always knew I wanted to make films.
-But I come from a very, I guess, sub working class background, where there was absolutely no support for anything creative.
+But I come from a very, I guess, sub-working class background, where there was absolutely no support for anything creative.
 Or any support even from within the family structure I inhabited then.
-So I had to kind of navigate away and I left school very early, and I didn't know how to, how to even do it.
-Like, it sounds crazy now, but like, I literally didn't know, all I knew was I wanted to and then when I came to the UK when I was 19 or 20.
-I met somebody, I was a hairdresser, and I met somebody at a bus stop was telling me about a course you could go to, to learn filmmaking.
+So I had to kind of navigate a way, and I left school very early, and I didn't know how to, how to even do it.
+It sounds crazy now, but like, I literally didn't know, all I knew was I wanted to.
+And then when I came to the UK when I was 19 or 20, I met somebody—I was a hairdresser, and I met somebody at a bus stop who was telling me about a course you could go to, to learn filmmaking.
 And I went there, and it was all pre internet, right?
-But I went there, I didn't have a portfolio, nothing.
+But, I went there.
+I didn't have a portfolio, or anything.
 But I talked, I felt like for my future, and I got in.
 And that's how I started.